PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 Level 2 - slower, bigger capacity
 Level 3 - slowest, highest capacity

+### System Software
+Operating System - OS - complex piece of software - manages hardware and runs software.
+Main functions:
+   1) Communicate with hardware(internal & external) by device drivers
+   2) Provide user interface
+   3) Provide a platform for different applications to run
+   4) Controls memory resources and CPU - allows computer to multi-task
+   5) File management, disk management
+   6) Manage security of system - through user accounts Multi-tasking OS - can run multiple applications at once Device drivers - 'translators' between OS to hardware - software to communicate with internal hardware/peripherals
+- every piece of hardware has a driver
+- When computer booted up, OS chooses correct drivers for the hardware
+- If new hardware is connected, system will install the new, matching driver
+- Device manufacturers can release updates to drivers to fix bugs, add features or improve performance of hardware.
+User interface - allows user to interact with computer system
+  - GUI - Graphical UI - visual, interactive, intuitive - optimised for specific input methods - WIMP (Windows, Icons, Menus, Pointers) or touchscreen - Android, iOS - use finger gestures like swiping, pinching
+  - Command-line interface - text based - user enters specific commands for tasks - less resource heavy than GUIs - for advanced users, far more efficient and powerful than GUIs - can automate processes using scripts

 ### Memory

-Main Memory - where all data, files, programs are stored when being used Primary storage - Memory areas that the CPU can access very quickly: (Registers, Cache, RAM, ROM)
+Main Memory - where all data, files, programs are stored when being used Primary storage - Memory areas that the CPU can access very quickly: (Registers, Cache, RAM, ROM, flash memory)
 - fastest read/write times
 - mostly volatile
 RAM - main memory in computer - can be read & written to - volatile - slower than CPU cache ROM - Read Only Memory - can only be read - non-volatile - built into the motherboard.